paulghaddad/baby_site/src/pages/activities/index.md

 I strategically placed a mobile overHayden’s changing table.
 This made diaper changes hassle free.
 He was mesmerized by the swirls above him -- especially when they moved.

-I also used mobiles above my son’s play quilt, where he’d stretch his arms and legs watching and reacting to the shapes floating above him.
+I also used mobiles above Hayden’s play quilt, where he’d stretch his arms and legs watching and reacting to the shapes floating above him.

 These mobiles were a gift that kept on giving because I used them in different ways as my baby got older and more advanced.

 In addition to using these mobiles overhead, I also used them during tummy time.
-This gave my son a different perspective.
-Because mobiles are so fun to look at, they motivated my son to lift that heavy head!
+This gave Hayden a different perspective.
+Because mobiles are so fun to look at, they motivated him to lift that heavy head!

-Then, as my son began to become more mobile on his tummy, I used the mobiles to encourage him to rotate.
+Then, as he began to become more mobile on his tummy, I used the mobiles to encourage Hayden to rotate.
 I’d hold a mobile in front of him, then slowly move around his playmat and he’d follow me.

 **Suggested Items:**